matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 		std::cout << "continue game\n";
 }
 ```
 Here, we are adding *class* to the statement.
+The system however will not be assigning this automatic conversion to the variables!

 Scoped Enum class (start with 1):
 ```c++